Social care - direct payments

 How can I find out more?

-For further information about Direct Payments, please contact your care manager or visit the Department of Health website.
+For further information about Direct Payments, please contact your social work practitioner or visit the Department of Health website.

 You can also contact us using the details on this page, or you can fill in our Direct Payments online enquiry form and we will respond as soon as possible.